PowerShell/ProjectMercury/README.md

 ## Agent Concept

 AISH has a concept of different AI Agents, these can be thought of like modules that users can use to interact with different AI models.
-Right now there are three supported agents
+Right now there are four supported agents.
 - `az-cli`
 - `az-ps`
 - `openai-gpt`
+- `interpreter`

 If you run `aish` you will get prompted to choose between the two.